 v5.
 For the present, believers should be careful how they assess the worth, or otherwise, of someone's ministry.
 The day will come when we will all stand before the Lord Jesus.
 In that day our secret acts and thoughts will be revealed.
 So, when it comes to the praise, or otherwise, of a person's ministry, let it be done by a merciful judge.

 Often, when there is a change in ministry, relationship problems develop within a congregation.
 There are many factors which can work against a new ministry and sometimes these factors compound to produce major problems.
 Some of the factors are the minister's doing, others relate to the congregation, personalities, the former minister, etc.

-Each Christian denomination has its own way of setting the ground for the minister/congregation relationship.
+Each Christian denomination has its own way of setting the ground for a minister's relationship with their new congregation.
 For Anglicans, the Prayer Book, and particularly the Ordinal, lays the groundwork for that relationship.
-An Anglican minister is to study and teach the Bible, minister according to the Prayer Book, care for the congregation, study the Bible, strive to live according to its truths, promote love within the church and obey his Bishop in all "godly counsel".
+An Anglican minister is to study and teach the Bible, minister according to the Prayer Book, care for the congregation, strive to live according to its truths, promote love within the church and obey the Bishop in all "godly counsel".
 This an Anglican minister promises to do, and as long as ministers keep their promise, then there can be no ground for complaint.

 What we see in our passage for study is Paul again facing criticism over his ministry.
 The Corinthians are judging the worth of his ministry.
-So, what Paul sets out to do is explain the function of a Christian minister, and then he asks to Corinthians to think twice before they get into judging him, or any minister.
+So, what Paul sets out to do is explain the function of a Christian minister, and encourage the Corinthians to think twice before they get into judging him, or any minister.